HEnquist/camilladsp/README.md

 ## Customized build
 All the available options, or "features" are:
-- `pulse-backend`: PulseAudio support
+- `pulse-backend`: PulseAudio support.
 - `cpal-backend`: Used for Jack support (automatically enabled when needed).
 - `jack-backend`: Jack support.
-- `bluez-backend`: Bluetooth support via BlueALSA (Linux only)
+- `bluez-backend`: Bluetooth support via BlueALSA (Linux only).
-- `websocket`: Websocket server for control
+- `websocket`: Websocket server for control.
-- `secure-websocket`: Enable secure websocket, also enables the `websocket` feature
+- `secure-websocket`: Enable secure websocket, also enables the `websocket` feature.
-- `FFTW`: Use FFTW instead of RustFFT
+- `FFTW`: Use FFTW instead of RustFFT.
-- `32bit`: Perform all calculations with 32-bit floats (instead of 64)
+- `32bit`: Perform all calculations with 32-bit floats (instead of 64).
 - `neon`: Enable the experimental Neon support for aarch64 in the resampler.
-Note that this only works on 64-bit arm, and requires a very recent nightly rust compiler.
+Note that this only works on 64-bit arm, and requires a very recent nightly rust compiler. __TODO this feature is no longer needed, delete!__

 The `websocket` feature is included in the default features, meaning it will be enabled if you don't specify anything.

 Cargo doesn't allow disabling a single default feature, but you can disable the whole group with the `--no-default-features` flag.
 Then you have to manually add all the ones you want.

-The `pulse-backend` feature requires PulseAudio and its development files.
-To install:
-- Fedora: ```sudo dnf install pulseaudio-libs-devel```
-- Debian/Ubuntu etc: ```sudo apt-get install libpulse-dev```
-- Arch:  ```sudo pacman -S libpulse```

-The `jack-backend` feature requires jack and its development files.
-To install:
-- Fedora: ```sudo dnf install jack-audio-connection-kit jack-audio-connection-kit-devel```
-- Debian/Ubuntu etc: ```sudo apt-get install jack libjack-dev```
-- Arch:  ```sudo pacman -S jack```

 Example 1: You want `websocket`, `pulse-backend` and `FFTW`.
 The first one is included by default so you only need to add `FFTW` and `pulse-backend`:
 ```